 P reports on Part I, line 11, the consolidated financial statement net income (loss) attributable to the includible corporations.
-Intercompany transactions between the includible corporations that had been eliminated in the net income amount on line 4 remain eliminated in the net income amount on line 11.
-Transactions between the includible corporations and the nonincludible entities that are eliminated in the net income amount on line 4 are included in the net income amount on line 11 since the elimination of those transactions were reversed on line 8.
+Intercompany transactions between the includible corporations that had been eliminated in the net income amount on Part I, line 4a, remain eliminated in the net income amount on line 11.
+Transactions between the includible corporations and the nonincludible entities that are eliminated in the net income amount on Part I, line 4a, are included in the net income amount on line 11 since the elimination of those transactions was reversed on line 8.